REST API · Cloudflare AI Search docs

 REST API

-Use the AI Search REST API to upload, list, and manage individual documents within an instance.
+Use the AI Search REST API to query your AI Search instances over HTTP.

 All requests require an API token with AI Search:Edit and AI Search:Run permissions.